Video Resume: Will It Help You Get Hired Faster?

 When to Create a Video Resume

-For a creative content or media job, a video resume can be the difference between being called in or ignored, says Altizer.
+For a creative content or media job, a video can be the difference between being called ignored.
 But that’s only one career path.
-For other career types, he would still proceed with caution when considering whether to send a video resume.
+For other career types, caution is advised.

 How should you determine if a video resume will help you stand out in the application or interview process?
-Follow these tips, says Altizer:
+Follow these tips:

 - Is this company digitally focused?
 Does their website and job board feature videos?
 Does their application process ask for or even allow video resumes?